enlupi/FCC-Validation/README.md

 ### Analysis and ROOT File Structure

-Afterwards, it is time to analyze the output of the previous step and produce the histograms.
+Afterwards, it is time to analyze the output of the previous step and produce the output ROOT file containing the histograms.
 This is more easily done with a separate script called from within the original bash script. <br>
+The ROOT file **must be called *results.root*** and stored in the *$WORKAREA/$GEOMETRY/$VERSION* (which is the directory where the bash script is called).
 The histograms should be saved as TH1 objects in **specific TDirectories corresponding to the subsystems** of the detector under study.
 This structure assures that the plotting script can save the plots in the correct directories and, in turn, that the website is displayed correctly.

 Let's look at the [IDEA_make_TH1.py file](https://github.com/enlupi/key4hep-reco-validation/blob/validation_project/scripts/FCCee/IDEA/IDEA_o1_v03/IDEA_make_TH1.py) for a concrete example.
 At the start of the script, there is a [clear section for each subsystem](https://github.com/enlupi/key4hep-reco-validation/blob/validation_project/scripts/FCCee/IDEA/IDEA_o1_v03/IDEA_make_TH1.py#L33-L118) where a specific TDirectory and the desired histograms are instantiated, e.g.